SyedAffan10/SyedAffan10/README.md

 ### About

 I build practical AI systems with a focus on production-ready workflows, clear architecture, and measurable impact.
-My work spans generative AI, NLP, computer vision, and scalable service design, with growing interest in agentic workflows and modern LLM orchestration.
+My work spans generative AI, NLP, computer vision, and scalable service design, with a strong focus on agentic workflows and modern LLM orchestration.

 I also enjoy public speaking, community building, and collaborating on open-source AI projects.